Leeds weather forecast: Sunny spells but this is when rain is set to hit

 What is the long-term forecast for Leeds?

-The rest of this week is set to see a mixture of sunny spells and light showers, with temperatures ranging from 14-18C.
+The rest of this week is set to see a mixture of sunny spells and cloud, with rain then set to hit on Saturday afternoon.
+Temperatures will range from 14-17C.

 According to the Met Office the second half of September is expected to see a good deal of dry and warm weather around the UK.